- Is keeping backyard chickens cost effective?

 These are valid questions, and certainly something you should prepare yourself before you buy those cute little chicks at the feed store.
-Chicks are tiny and super easy to manage the first couple weeks.
-But, about the time they reach 3 weeks of age they will begin to outgrow the brooder box and become a bit of a chore to clean up after.
+Chicks are tiny and super easy to manage for the first couple of weeks.
+But, about the time they reach 3 weeks of age, they will begin to outgrow the brooder box and become a bit of a chore to clean up after.

-They will most likely be in a box in your house or garage with a heat lamp dangling overhead until they reach at minimum 4 weeks of age.
+They will most likely be in a box in your house or garage with a heat lamp dangling overhead until they reach a minimum of 4 weeks of age.
 By this time they are still about two weeks shy of being fully feathered and ready to be moved to the outdoor coop.
 From day old to six weeks is a long time, and indeed a commitment.
 During this time you are going to be busy cleaning the brooder box every day multiple times.
-They will also need to be slowly weaned off the heat lamp each week.
-Trust me, you will spend countless hours adjusting the temperature.
+They will also need to be slowly weaned off a heat source before moving them to a coop.

-In other words, chickens are expensive, no matter how you slice or dice it, that first fresh egg from even a small backyard flock will cost at minimum, about $700.
+In other words, chickens are expensive, no matter how you slice or dice it, that first fresh egg from even a small backyard flock will cost at a minimum, about $800+.
 It’s true!
-That’s a lot of store bought shelf eggs.
+That’s a lot of store-bought shelf eggs.
 But everything comes with a price, the value of fresh eggs vs shelf eggs is something only you can decide.

-I’ve thought about the cost effectiveness of raising chickens, and it really doesn’t add up.
+I’ve thought about the cost-effectiveness of raising chickens, and it doesn’t add up.
 I’ve done the math, and well…there’s just no way!
-A dozen eggs can be bought for about a $1.29 here in Phoenix, sometimes even less.
-It definitely costs more to feed a small flock than it does to buy eggs!
-A $20 50lb bag of layer pellets for six hens will last about 30 days.
-That equals about 180 shelf eggs a month from your local grocery store.
-If each one of your hens lays 5 eggs a week, that will give you 120, not taking into consideration your hen’s rate of lay will significantly decrease in the winter and during molting.
-Let’s not forget you’ll be feeding those hens for 5 to 6 months before they even reach their point of lay.
+A dozen eggs can be bought for about $2.50 here in Phoenix, sometimes even less.
+It costs more to feed a small flock than it does to buy eggs!
+A $25+ 40lb bag of layer pellets for six hens will last about 30 days.
+Keep in mind, your hen’s rate of lay will significantly decrease in the winter and during molting.
+And, you’ll be feeding those hens for 5 to 6 months before they even reach their point of lay.

-Even raising meat birds can’t possibly be cost effective.
-I can go to any grocery store in town and buy a hot fully cooked rotisserie chicken for only $5.00!
+Even raising meat birds can’t possibly be cost-effective.
+I can go to any grocery store in town and buy a hot fully cooked rotisserie chicken for only $7.00!
 Oh my, it would cost me way more to feed that bird, and then I have to slaughter it too?
 Nah… I’ll pass.